isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 **Expected Student Behaviour**

 Students are the school’s representatives in the community and are expected to be always prim and proper in their school attire at all times.
-Taking pride in wearing the school uniform will help students to be self-disciplined and self-motivated.&nbsp;
+Taking pride in wearing the school uniform will help students to be self-disciplined and self-motivated.

 **Rules and Regulations**
 The following rules and regulations are to be adhered to: